ikuhamada/state-doc/manual.rst

 &OTHERS ... &END
   This block is used to set other parameters

-  GAUSSDOS: Density of states is calculated by using the Gaussian smearing (default: unset).
+  GAUSSDOS: Density of states is calculated by using the Gaussian smearing (default: unset)

-  PRTCHGPRO: IF OFF, the charge profile is disabled (default: ON).
+  PRTCHGPRO: IF OFF, the charge profile is disabled (default: ON)

 .. warning::